Learning from SAM: Harnessing a Foundation Model for Sim2Real Adaptation by Regularization: Method

 Because the SAM results only depend on the input image, SAM segmentation can be done in a preprocessing step.
 This is most welcome, since SAM execution is compute-intensive.

 Because each segment is predicted in isolation, SAM produces an oversegmentation of the image with overlapping masks (see \cref{fig:samout}).
-To deal with this effect, we do not directly use the SAM segments to e.g. generate some pixel-wise pseudo labels, which would be difficult due to the overlapping.
-Instead, our chosen loss structure is able to deal with this ambiguity (see Sec.~\ref{sec:SegmentPooling}).
+To deal with this effect, we do not directly use the SAM segments to e.g. generate pixel-wise pseudo labels, which would be difficult due to the overlapping (see \cref{sec:ablations} for an experiment showing this).
+Instead, our proposed loss formulation is able to deal with this ambiguity (see Sec.~\ref{sec:SegmentPooling}).